tsdataclinic/scout/README.md

 ## 1. Contributing

-We love all contributions, be it a bug report or feature request via a GitHub issue, or feedback over email
+We love all contributions, be it a bug report or feature request via a GitHub issue, or feedback over email.

 ## 2. Roadmap

-**This roadmap is out of date and needs to be updated.**

-We will maintain a 6 month roadmap which you can read here: [roadmap](https://github.com/tsdataclinic/scout/blob/master/Roadmap.md).
-If you want clarification on the roadmap or have suggestions or other comments, please open an [issue](https://github.com/tsdataclinic/scout/issues).
+**A new roadmap is coming up soon for 2022.**

 ## 3. Developing